-The district often needs to use student information for school-sponsored purposes: For these specific school-sponsored purposes, the district would like to use your child's name and pictures for things such as the yearbook, football programs, newspapers, ect.
+For these specific school-sponsored purposes, the district would like to use the above information .

 This information will not be used for other purposes without the consent of the parent or eligible student, except as described above at Directory Information.